Jorenar/git-fmt-diff/README.md

    or: git fmt-diff [<options>] <blob> <blob>

 options:
-  -h               display this help and exit
-  --cached         view the changes you staged for the next commit relative to
+  -h                   display this help and exit --cached             view the changes you staged for the next commit relative
-                   the named <commit> (which, if not provided, defaults to HEAD) --staged         a synonym of --cached
+                       to the named <commit> (which defaults to HEAD) --staged             a synonym of --cached
   --color              always show colors
   --no-color           turn off colored diff
-  --config <file>  read config from specified file rather than $GIT_DIR/.git-fmt-diff
+  --config <file>      read config from specified file rather than \$GIT_DIR/.git-$gc_prog_name --warn-risky-stderr  redirects warning about potential unsolicited changes in suggestions to stderr;
+                       option not recommended as the warning blocks dangerous 'git apply'
 ```

 ## Installation